Personal Health Device Implementation Guide

 Specializations

-The Device.specialization entry is probably the entry most consumers will want to expose.
+The Device.specialization entry is probably the entry most consumers will want to inspect.
 This entry states what kind of measurements the PHD takes.
 It is this entry that tells the consumer if the PHD is a blood pressure cuff, heart rate monitor, pulse oximeter.
 PHDs can support multiple specializations.
 This element shall always be populated.

 A table of some of the most common specializations can be found in the specialization section here.